-A Micro Endoscopic Discectomy is a minimally invasive procedure designed to relieve pain caused by a herniated disc pressing on a nerve root.
+A micro endoscopic discectomy is a minimally invasive procedure designed to relieve pain caused by a herniated disc pressing on a nerve root.
 See the top-left illustration.
-You can have this procedure done at the Southeastern Spine Institute (SSI) as a same day surgery.
+You can have this procedure done at the Southeastern Spine Institute (SSI) as a same-day surgery.

-Your back doctor performs this minimally invasive surgical procedure with a tubular device, through which he inserts the instruments and tools he needs.
+Your back doctor performs this minimally invasive surgical procedure with a tubular device, through which he or she inserts the instruments and tools he needs.
 Because the incision required for this procedure is small, the surgery can be done on an outpatient basis, so you can return home the same day to recuperate.
 The procedure is detailed below.
 Talk to your surgeon about the risks, as well as what you can expect from the recovery.

 Your doctor inserts a guide wire through a small incision to locate the affected disc in your spine.
-He uses a fluoroscope, which displays live X-ray images, to ensure that he lines up the route to the correct herniated disc.
+He or she uses a fluoroscope, which displays live X-ray images, to ensure that he lines up the route to the correct herniated disc.
 See illustration 1.

 The tubular retractor, through which your doctor will perform the surgery, slides over the dilating tubes.
 Refer to illustration 3.
 The physician positions it on the bone surface.
-Then he removes all the dilating tubes.
+Then he or she removes all the dilating tubes.

 A surgical light and small camera allow your doctor to see through the tube.
-He uses special surgical instruments, passed through the tube, to clear away bone and soft tissue to gain access to your spinal canal, as shown in illustration 4.
+He or she uses special surgical instruments, passed through the tube, to clear away bone and soft tissue to gain access to your spinal canal, as shown in illustration 4.

 The surgeon uses a nerve retractor to gently move the nerve away from the herniated disc.
 Again, see illustration 4.

 Using small surgical instruments passed through the tubular retractor, your doctor removes the herniated portion of the disc, as shown in illustration 5.
-He then clears the area enough to allow the nerve to move back into its normal position.
+He or she then clears the area enough to allow the nerve to move back into its normal position.

 The surgeon withdraws the tubular retractor, which allows your body tissue to close around the surgery site.
-Because the incision is small for a Micro Endoscopic Discectomy, you need only a small bandage to close the surface wound.
+Because the incision is small for a micro endoscopic discectomy, you need only a small bandage to close the surface wound.